jay5598/WHSTechNotes/journal.md

 4: Remote pilot certificate
 # December 8, 2025
 Self-driving cars may fail to recognize school busses                                                                                  due to sensor limitations, Ai training and environmental                                                                              factors; improvements include sensor fusion, software  rules, and                                                                     emergency stop logic.
+# December 15, 2025
+Grind for this basketball season and hang out with my family